-- 523 verbs are part of the group classified as Level 1 and Level 1.5 which, according to the Instituto de Verbología, are the most basic and common verbs among Spanish speakers
+- 377 verbs are part of the group classified as Level 1, which according to the Instituto de Verbología, are the most basic and common verbs among Spanish speakers

-- 29.45% of these verbs are pronominal or reflexive verbs which means they need to work with a reflexive pronoun.
+- 29.45% of these verbs are pronominal or reflexive verbs, meaning they need to work with a reflexive pronoun.
 In some instances, the presence of the reflexive will affect the meaning of this verb.

 What Are the Most Common Words in Spanish?

-Based on 68 millions of samples (books, magazines, newspapers, and transcriptions based on radio and tv shows), the Royal Spanish Academy created a corpus with the 10,000 most common words in Spanish.
+Based on 68 million samples (books, magazines, newspapers, and transcriptions based on radio and tv shows), the Royal Spanish Academy created a corpus with the 10,000 most common words in Spanish.

-After reviewing the data, we discovered some interesting findings of the usage of these words:
+After reviewing the data, we discovered some interesting findings regarding the usage of these words: